EstelleKlevenz/docana-emi-25/README.md

 # Project Title

-_Group members: Name 1, Name 2, Name 3_
+_Group members: Nina Geyer, Estelle Klevenz, Liane Strauch_

 ## Introduction

-Start off by setting the stage for your project.
+_Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
-Then, clearly describe the main question or problem your project is designed to solve.
+Then, clearly describe the main question or problem your project is designed to solve._

+A lot is going on on Reddit.
+In numerous subreddits, almost everything is discussed: People look for advice on life choices, shopping suggestions, are eager to understand something, learn something, rant about a thing or look to exchange experiences or discuss a topic.
+You can make Reddit a source for just about anything.
+And it is used that way!
+In a survey conducted 2024 by the Pew Research Center, around a third of the platform's users that participated stated that they regularly use Reddit as a source of information [FOOTNOTE-1].
+People use the various forums that Reddit offers in its subreddits as a source of information...but what is the quality of this information?

+### Evidence minus Intuition (EMI)

+To answer that question we employ the EMI-Score.
+The Evidence-minus-Intuition measure was created in the context of US congressional speeches and the communication of politicians.
+It aims to capture how much of their language is "evidence-based" opposed to "intuition-based" to give insight into their approach to honesty and truthfulness [FOOTNOTE-2].
+"Evidence-based" reasoning apporaches truth "by relying on evidence, facts, data and other elements of external reality" [FOOTNOTE-4] whereas the "intuition-based" approach relies "on feelings, instincts, personal values and other elements drawn mainly from a person’s internal experiences." in its conception of truth [FOOTNOTE-5].
+As "information" is commonly defined as "facts about sth."
+[FOOTNOTE-6] the EMI can help us to measure whether a certain communicated paragraph "qualifies" as information.
+The EMI is not concerned with the actual truth value of the content it is applied on but only considers the rhetoric.
+Therefore, we assume that the concept can be transferred from political speech to the diverse content of Reddit forums without complications.

+### Roadmap

+-

 ## Dataset

-Provide a short description of the dataset used in your project.
-Focus on highlighting the aspects that are particularly relevant to your work.
+_Provide a short description of the dataset used in your project.
+Focus on highlighting the aspects that are particularly relevant to your work._

 ## Methods

 ### Setup

-Outline the tools, software, and hardware environment, along with configurations used for conducting your experiments.
+_Outline the tools, software, and hardware environment, along with configurations used for conducting your experiments.
 Be sure to document the Python version and other dependencies clearly.
-Provide step-by-step instructions on how to recreate your environment, ensuring anyone can replicate your setup with ease:
+Provide step-by-step instructions on how to recreate your environment, ensuring anyone can replicate your setup with ease:_

 ```bash
 conda create --name myenv python=<version>
 conda activate myenv
 ```

-Include a `requirements.txt` file in your project repository.
+_Include a `requirements.txt` file in your project repository.
 This file should list all the Python libraries and their versions needed to run the project.
-Provide instructions on how to install these dependencies using pip, for example:
+Provide instructions on how to install these dependencies using pip, for example:_

 ```bash
 pip install -r requirements.txt